-The following uses of any rented park parcel will be considered on a case-by-case basis under the conditions of a DPRC Permit for Special Land Use:
+The following uses of any rented park parcel will be considered on a case-by-case basis under DPRC's allowable use policies:

-- Parcels used for grazing or the pasturing of livestock. - Parcels not plowed or planted, but used only to harvest marsh hay. - Parcels rented for small-scale agricultural plots.
+- Parcels not plowed or planted, but used only to harvest "marsh hay". - Parcels rented for small-scale agricultural plots.